FairShare

 4.

-Fairshare uses secure third-party bank integration to support automation while being clear about data access.
+Uses secure bank integration while maintaining clear data transparency.

 Design Process